hungptit/ioutils/README.md

 * A small set of high performance file related functions and classes.

-* The mfind command line utility is faster than both [find](https://www.gnu.org/software/findutils/) and [fd](https://github.com/sharkdp/fd) commands.
+* The mfind command line utility is 2x faster than both [find](https://www.gnu.org/software/findutils/) and [fd](https://github.com/sharkdp/fd) commands.

+* The mlocate command is at least 80% faster than that of GNU locate command.

 # What is the different between mfind and find and/or fd?